riyasahni/riyasahni.github.io/_posts/2025-11-21-first-research-update.md

 But "oversight" only works if I can actually see what the agent is doing.

-Right now, the hardest vibecoded parts for me to trust have been exatly in the places that matter the most for these HCI systems:
+Right now, the hardest vibecoded parts for me to trust have been exactly in the places that matter the most for these HCI systems:
 * what prompts are being sent,
 * how are workflows and stages being wired togehter,
 * and how are the underlying data structures and database entries changing over time

 Just looking at the raw logs or traces wasn't particularly helpful for me.
 My goal was to surface the internal signals that help me answer whether the vibecoded system was really doing what I asked, and *where did it drift from my intent?*.

-If you're into this rabit hole, there's some nice related work: https://arxiv.org/abs/2306.01941 https://arxiv.org/pdf/2509.10652
+If you're into this rabbit hole, there's some nice related work: https://arxiv.org/abs/2306.01941 https://arxiv.org/pdf/2509.10652